 Table of Contents

-- O.W.
-Wilson - Chief, Dean, Commissioner with Appendix on Herman Goldstein - Father of Problem-Oriented Policing
+3. O.W.
+Wilson – Chief, Professor, Dean, Superintendent with Appendix on Herman Goldstein – Father of Problem- Oriented Policing

-- Chuck Ramsey - Chicago CAPs Program, Chief of Washington, DC Policing and Commissioner of the Philadelphia Police
+6. Chuck Ramsey – Chicago CAPs Program, Chief of Washington, DC Metropolitan Police and Commissioner of the Philadelphia Police

-- Chris Magnus - Chief of Fargo, North Dakota; Richmond, California; and Tucson, Arizona
+7. Chris Magnus – Chief of Fargo, Richmond, California, and Tucson, Arizona

 ‘In the United States at any one time, there are tens of thousands of police chiefs, and hundreds of thousands have served since American police departments were created.
 Among them all, the seven chiefs, plus the two scholars, featured in this book, individually and collectively, have had an outsized influence on what American policing is today.
 August Vollmer personally influenced O.W.
 Wilson, who personally influenced Herman Goldstein, who personally influenced George Kelling, who personally influenced Bill Bratton.
 I can attest to this intellectual inheritance because I, too, was personally influenced by Goldstein, and thus my own work as a police chief was, in attenuated but real ways, influenced by all these remarkable chiefs and scholars who preceded me and my contemporaries.
 For all who are interested in how our society is policed, their stories are very much worth knowing.’